GregBaughDev/CC/43/README.md

 # TO DO:
 - CURRENT:
-    - Falling tetros

-- Step three:
-    - Tetronimos
+    - handle falling on top of each other

-    - Score logic -- Come back to
+    - line removal logic
+    - next tetro

-- To do later:
+    - scores
     - Fix Makefile
     - Store high scores in memory